 Parent skill audit sheets

-Skill audit sheets can help you establish what skill set exists in your group.
+Skill audit sheets can help you establish what skill set exists in your Group.
 They are not just about getting more help for the sections, they can help capture any specific skills parents have and serve as a good starting point for a conversation about the support they can give to the Executive Committee.
-Use them routinely when new parents join the group.
+Use them routinely when new parents join the Group.
 They are quick and easy to complete, so parents can do it on the spot.
-It will help you start a discussion with them and there is evidence that most successful groups use them on a regular basis.
-Download a sample here.
-If you would like to make your own skill audit sheets here are some tips from The Scout Association.
+It will help you start a discussion with them and there is evidence that most successful Groups use them on a regular basis.
+Here are some tips on skills audits from REACH volunteering and The Scout Association.

 Events can be a good opportunity for promoting the needs of your Group.
 There is evidence suggesting that communities are more open to the idea of helping a local cause rather than a big, well known, one.
 Use it in your favour by taking part in a local event advertsing the trustee roles available on your Executive Committee.
 Consider a local event that is well advertised and brings in a lot of people.
-Take a vacancy board with you (see below).
-Posters, leaflets and other promotional materials can be ordered from The Scout Association Print Centre.
+Take posters, leaflets and other promotional materials, which can be ordered from The Scout Association Brand Centre.

 A name generation evening is a chance to come up with a list of potential candidates for the trustee roles on your Executive Committee.
 Invite a small group of people for an evening during which they produce a list of potential names who have the right skills to become members of the Executive Committee.
-Invite people to this evening who are involved with your group and a couple who are not, but are active members of the local community.
-Tips for running a successful name generation evening are available here.
+Invite people to this evening who are involved with your Group and a couple who are not, but are active members of the local community.

 Recruiting parents at camp

 Camps are an occasion most parents enjoy, so build on the excitement by complementing them for the great work they have done and have a conversation about how they can help the Group in the future.
-Parents who help at camps are often happy to give their time but are not ready to commit to weekly Meeting, so a trustee role might be ideal for them.
-The Scout Association has developed a step-by-step guide to recruiting parents at camps.
-Click here to download.
+Parents who help at camps are often happy to give their time but are not ready to commit to weekly Meetings, so a trustee role might be ideal for them.
+Family Camps offer a great recruitment opportunity!